-Notices of Deposit (NOD) shall only be issued in July and December of each year, unless otherwise deemed necessary, and shall be processed under the supervision of the Director of Administration and Finance.
-The actual mailing of the NOD's shall be performed by staff other than the Director of Administration and Finance.
+Notices of Deposit (NOD) shall only be issued when deemed necessary by the Executive Director, and shall be processed under the supervision of the Director of Finance.

 The Board shall approve all refund payments and all rollover or transfers of member accounts.